benwiz/graphics/README.md

 - An essentially identical project I came across https://affinelayer.com/pixsrv/ which is based on https://phillipi.github.io/pix2pix/
   - implementation https://github.com/affinelayer/pix2pix-tensorflow/blob/master/pix2pix.py
-  - I'd like to focus more on creating art than

 ## To Do